plogs/asopposedtowhat.com/content/posts/writing-is-work.md

 ---
-title: "Book Writing Process"
+title: "Writing Is Work"
 date: 2022-03-24T06:41:42-07:00
 draft: false
 ---

-## What is your process for writing a book, etc.?
+## What is your writing process?

 The first thing is, you've got something to say.
 It starts with an idea you want to express, or a question you want to answer.